Tent pegging: Contemporary sport

 In Pakistan tent pegging is also named neza bazi.
 It is played in Punjab, Khyber Pakhtunkhwa and some parts of Sindh and Balochistan, it is the unofficial provincial sport of Balochistan, Pakistan.
 There are many clubs who have owned different and unique style of Turban and Waistcoat to identify their clubs.
 People decorate their horses for the competition.
 Every club arranges a neza bazi competition.
 All clubs are invited to participate in the competition.
 There are some specific shows being arranged since many decades.
 National Horse and Cattle Show is one of them.
-It is held at the Fortress Stadium Lahore every year usually in end of February or at first week of March.
+It is held at the Fortress Stadium in Lahore every year usually in end of February or at first week of March.
 Tent pegging is a part of this event.
 Clubs from all the districts of Pakistan participates there.
 It is also popular with British Pakistanis.

 The pre-eminent tent pegging games remain centred in Asia and the Middle East, with the International Tent Pegging Championships and the continental Asian Games traditionally enjoying the highest number of competitors and participating states.